Billy Griffin: Biography

-The Miracles' song "Love Machine" was sampled into Ceelo Green's 2002 hit single "Closet Freak" and also into the 2010 gold single by Drake "Miss Me".
-These two productions are now slated for re-release on "Greatest Hits" cds for Drake and Ceelo.
+The Miracles' song "Love Machine" was sampled into CeeLo Green's 2002 single "Closet Freak" and also into the 2010 single by Drake titled "Miss Me".
+These two productions were slated for re-release on greatest hits CDs for Green and Drake.
 Today, Griffin is co-owner of his own music publishing company, Grimora Music (owned with original Miracles member Pete Moore (Griffin + Moore)-a.

 Recognition

-Griffin was honored with the other Miracles when the group received a Star on the Hollywood Walk Of Fame on March 20, 2009.
+Griffin was honored with the other Miracles when the group received a Star on the Hollywood Walk of Fame on March 20, 2009.

-In 1987, Smokey Robinson was inducted into the Rock and Roll Hall of Fame as a solo artist, but Griffin and the other members of The Miracles were not.
+In 1987, Smokey Robinson was inducted into the Rock and Roll Hall of Fame as a solo artist, but Griffin and the other members of the Miracles were not.
 In 2012, the Miracles were inducted into the Hall of Fame as a group, but Griffin was not included.
 The inducted members of the Miracles were Warren "Pete" Moore, Claudette Rogers Robinson, Bobby Rogers, Marvin Tarplin, and Ronald White.